-- (A) The Council is the local planning authority for the purposes of the Act for the area in which the Site is situated and is the local planning authority by whom the obligations contained herein are enforceable - (B) The Owner is the registered proprietor of the freehold of the Site with title absolute under title number NGL 692700 - (C) The Chargee is the registered proprietor of a charge over the Site dated 18 December 2013 and registered against title number NGL 692700 - (D) The Application has been submitted to the Council by the Owner and the Parties have agreed to enter into this Deed in order to secure the planning obligations contained in this Deed

-(F) At a meeting on the Committee Date the Council's Planning Committee resolved to grant the Planning Permission subject to the prior completion of this Deed
+- (A) The Council is the local planning authority for the purposes of the Act for the area in which the Site is situated and is the local planning authority by whom the obligations contained herein are enforceable. - (B) The Owner is the registered proprietor of the freehold of the Site with title absolute under title numbers LN34558, LN34559 and LN35352. - (C) The Application has been submitted to the Council and the Parties have agreed to enter into this Deed in order to secure the planning obligations contained in this Deed. - (D) At a meeting on the Committee Date the Council's Area Planning Committee resolved to grant the Planning Permission subject to the prior completion of this Deed.